ssanj/babyloncandle/posts/2018-01-12-stacking-the-readert-writert-monad-transformer-stack-in-haskell.md

 getConfig :: ReaderT Config (WriterT String IO) ()
 ```

-Given a Config type as an input, the result returned will be in a WriterT MT with a log type of String with an inner Monad of IO and a value of unit () return within IO.
-That sounds more complicated that it really is.
+Given a Config type as an input, the result returned will be in a WriterT MT with a log type of String with an inner Monad of IO and a value of unit () returned within IO.
+That sounds more complicated than it really is.

 It's implemented as: